 We are very much familiar with ordinary steel cookware.
 Such products ensure durability and come with an easy-to-handle design.
 But there is one negative aspect to them.
 Often the metal reacts with the cooking.
 This changes the taste and texture of the food prepared.
 In some cases, it even leads to poisonous food.

 This is where stainless steel cookware comes into the picture.
 Stainless steel is a member of the iron family.
-Its composition is such that it is guaranteed to be rust-free.
+Its composition with Nickel and Chromium is such that it is guaranteed to be rust-free.
 Cookware today is crafted mostly using stainless steel.
 The chance of the metal reacting with the food is significantly lower as well.
 Furthermore, you can enjoy the same durability as the steel products, if not better.
 It is also safe for food.

 Also Read: The Best Stainless Steel Cookware in India